 When Mr Calvert retired to Southport in 1895 he named his house ‘Attercliffe’.

-At the beginning of the twentieth century Zion was the largest Congregational community, measured by membership, in Sheffield: it had four hundred members when the four city-centre chapels each had around three hundred.
+At the beginning of the twentieth century Zion was the largest Congregational community, measured by membership, in Sheffield: it had four hundred members when the four city-centre chapels each had around three hundred each.

 To accommodate the Sunday School and young people’s activities, in 1911 the congregation opened an extensive Institute next to the chapel, designed by the Sheffield architects Hemsoll & Chapman, whose best surviving building is Cavendish Buildings on West Street.
 When first built, the Institute offered football, cricket, tennis, a gymnasium and a literary and debating section to young members of the congregation.